Principal Legal Framework

 Despite the fact that this discussion has been taking place for numerous years, many key players in the financial market have been vocal about the issue and it is likely we will see an effort from both banks and the financial authorities (notably, the Commission) to achieve a differentiated regulatory framework among banks.

-A differentiated regulatory framework will have a significant impact on the banking sector and, while it certainly presents a major challenge for authorities, it could foster the expansion and growth of small, medium and specialised banks.
+A differentiated regulatory framework could have a significant impact on the banking sector and, while it certainly presents a major challenge for authorities, it could foster the expansion and growth of small, medium and specialised banks.

 The Mexican financial authorities have continued working towards creating an improved regulatory framework that addresses financial inclusion.
 This is one of the most urgent matters to address in Mexico, where a very low number of persons have access to financial services provided by duly licensed financial entities.

 The efforts of the authorities in this respect have been and will continue to be focused on establishing adequate consumer protection mechanisms and financial education, while also providing for robust technology mechanisms to facilitate remote access and operations.
 Subsequently, the Mexican government has established a Financial Inclusion National Policy (Política Nacional de Inclusión Financiera).
-One of the Policy's objectives is to ensure that, by 2024, 77% of Mexicans are using at least one formal financial product from an authorised financial entity.
+One of the Policy’s objectives is to ensure that (by 2024), 77% of Mexicans are using at least one formal financial product from an authorised financial entity.
 In order to achieve this goal, the Mexican government recognises the need for the private, social and public sectors of its society to work together.

 It is likely that regulators will act to ensure that the principles of the policy are implemented and that banks, as well as other financial entities, can develop new channels and products to increase the number of persons that have access to and use financial services and products.